huanyingtianhe/RedisDB/README.md

 Feature

-1.Base datastructure and memory optmization
+1. data structure consists of stl data structure and new hash, skiplist

+2. Data structure not only in memory, but also flush part of the data to disk when out of memory

-2.Change IO model to c++ version netty
+3. Change IO model to c++ version netty

+4. Provide MVCC ability

-3.Cluster(raft master elaction and slot partition)
+5. Cluster(raft master elaction and slot partition)

-4.Provide sql interface.
+6. Provide sql interface.

-5.Provide spark rdd computation model
+7. Provide spark rdd computation model